nex3z/ToggleButtonGroup/README.md

 </com.nex3z.togglebuttongroup.MultiSelectToggleGroup>
 ```

 With `tbgFlow` attribute set to `true`, buttons are allowed to flow to next row when there is no enough space in current row.
-With `tbgButtonSpacing` set to `auto`, buttons are evenly placed in each row.
+With `tbgChildSpacing` set to `auto`, buttons are evenly placed in each row.

 ## Listeners